In this article

 LLCs can opt to be treated as an S corp for federal tax purposes by submitting Form 2553 to the IRS.
 Like standard LLC taxation, an S corp is considered a pass-through entity and doesn't have to pay corporate income tax on its profits.
 Instead, members are taxed according to the share of the company’s profits they receive and their individual tax bracket.
 Learn more about S corp tax benefits.

-However, unlike a sole proprietorship or partnership, members of an LLC taxed as an S corp do not have to pay self-employment tax on the profits they receive.
+However, unlike a sole proprietorship or partnership, members of an LLC are taxed as an S corporation and do not have to pay self-employment tax on the profits they receive.

 LLC taxed as a C corp

 Although uncommon, LLCs can choose to be taxed as a C corp for federal tax purposes by filing Form 8832 with the IRS.
-The company will then have to pay corporate tax while its members also have to pay individual income tax on their capital gains.
+The company will then have to pay corporate tax while its members also have to pay individual income tax on their share of C corporation income.

 Because of this double taxation, members of an LLC taxed as a C corp don't have to pay self-employment tax on the share of profits they receive.